OnCrew vs voicemail

 AI greets and qualifies the caller

-Instead of a voicemail tone, the caller gets a human-sounding greeting in your business name.
-The AI asks your intake questions: name, address, what is going on, when did it start, is the problem still active.
+Instead of a voicemail tone, the caller gets a clear greeting in your business name.
+The AI asks your intake questions: name, address, what is going on, when did it start, and whether the problem is still active.

 - 3

-OnCrew flags emergencies you defined like gas leak, no heat in winter, active leak, panel trip with burning smell.
+OnCrew flags urgent call types you define, such as active leaks, no heat in winter, or panel issues.
 Routine calls go into your follow-up queue.
-Urgent calls go to your on-call team channel right away.
+Urgent calls send a configured team handoff.

 - 4